This piece examines the various factors that affect the value of currencies including interest rates, inflation, debt, political stability, and more.

 This article is for general information purposes only, not to be considered a recommendation or financial advice.
 Past performance is not indicative of future results.

-It is not investment advice or a solution to buy or sell instruments.
-Opinions are the authors; not necessarily that of OANDA Corporation or any of its affiliates, subsidiaries, officers or directors.
-Leveraged trading in foreign currency contracts or other off-exchange products on margin carries a high level of risk and may not be suitable for everyone.
+Leveraged trading in foreign currency contracts or other off-exchange products on margin carries a high level of risk and is not suitable for everyone.
 We advise you to carefully consider whether trading is appropriate for you in light of your personal circumstances.
 You may lose more than you invest.
 We recommend that you seek independent financial advice and ensure you fully understand the risks involved before trading.
-Trading through an online platform carries additional risks.
-Losses can exceed deposits.